xyrob/WhisperTranscribeService/README.md

-# WhisperTranscribeService
+# Whisper Transcribe Service

-A simple transcription service using a local openai-whisper model
+This is a simple microservice that transcribes audio files using a local OpenAI Whisper model.